KaioFelps/inertia-rust/docs/src/introduction.md

 We will cover only how to make things that are specific to Inertia Rust.
 For the front-end, refer to [Inertia's oficial documentation](https://inertiajs.com/).

-> Note: This documentation describes how to use **Inertia Rust** v2.*, which is compatible with Inertia.js
+> Note: This documentation describes how to use `inertia-rust v2.x`, which is compatible with Inertia.js
 > v2.0.0.
 Also, it has notable differences comparing to the former v0.1.0.
 >
 > Indeed, we went from v0.1.0 straight to v2.0.0.
 The reason is we wanted to let it as clear as possible